framely/community/docs/guide/pingpong.md

 3. Add utterance exemplars to help dialog understanding module to convert utterance into event, some structured representation of meaning.
     1. Navigate to the skill and head to the **Expression** tab.
     2. In the **Names** section, enter `Ping Pong` for the pingpong skill display name and press enter.
-This field is also the examples of how this type is mentioned in different languages.
+This field also provides examples of how this type is mentioned in different languages.
     3. In the **Expressions** section, enter `ping` and press enter.
-A user utterance similar to any exemplar entered here will be considered as user want to trigger this skill.
+If a user's utterance matches any of the exemplars entered here, it will be considered as an intention to trigger this skill.
        ::: thumbnail
        ![pingpong expression](/images/guide/pingpong/pingpong_expression.png)
        :::

 #### 2.3 Add response
 After being triggered, the pingpong skill responds a *"pong"* based on the location provided by the user, this behavior is controlled by a response.
-Response are executed after bot have all the slots filled per Interaction logic defined by attached dialog annotations.
+Responses are executed after the chatbot has all the slots filled per Interaction logic defined by attached dialog annotations.
 In reality, we should call out the service APIs and render the return back to user in natural text.
-It is often necessary to reference slots and functions in the response, which can be easily done using `${}` as all templates on OpenCUI are Kotlin string templates.
+It is often necessary to reference slots and functions in the response, which can be easily done using `${}` since all templates on OpenCUI are Kotlin string templates.

 ##### 2.3.1 Interaction level
 Navigate to the **Response** tab and select **Single value message** under the **Default action** section to declare a simple reply.